AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-origin.date: 05/10/2017
+origin.date: 08/04/2017
-ms.date: 06/05/2017
+ms.date: 09/18/2017
-ms.author: v-dazen
+ms.author: v-haiqya

 ---
 # Use Oozie with Hadoop to define and run a workflow on Linux-based HDInsight

 [!INCLUDE [oozie-selector](../../includes/hdinsight-oozie-selector.md)]

 Learn how to use Apache Oozie with Hadoop on HDInsight.
 Apache Oozie is a workflow/coordination system that manages Hadoop jobs.
+Oozie is integrated with the Hadoop stack, and it supports the following jobs:

+* Apache MapReduce
+* Apache Pig
+* Apache Hive
+* Apache Sqoop

-It is integrated with the Hadoop stack, and it supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.
-It can also be used to schedule jobs that are specific to a system, like Java programs or shell scripts
+Oozie can also be used to schedule jobs that are specific to a system, like Java programs or shell scripts

 ## Prerequisites